Standardized Information Exchange

 Organizations exchange information.
 Artificial intelligence, distributed ledgers, and machine-readable structured information offer unprecedented opportunities to automate many information exchanges within and between organizations.
-Furthermore, in most countries, organizations are required to submit formal information to one or more regulators regarding their business or financial performance, compliance and exposure.
-These have traditionally been as documents that use standard forms or templates defined by each regulator.
+Furthermore, in many countries, organizations are required to submit form al information to one or more regulators regarding their business or financial performance, compliance, and risk exposures.
+These have traditionally been as documents (whether electronic or physical) that use standard forms or templates defined by each regulator.

 The OMG Standard Business Report Model specification will: